wp-plugins/mywebtonet-performancestats/readme.txt

 (we do not use your WordPress tables for this).

 Network testing:
 The network is tested by fetching directly from Google's CDN / apis network.
-Fetching from the google apis network gives you the nearest server, and will give more accurate results.
+Fetching from the Google apis network gives you the nearest server, and will give more accurate results.
 We also fetch a small 1Mb file from our servers as well in case the Google apis is down.
 The network tests are not yet shown in the graphs, we are working on this :-)